jollyreal/learning_note/math/fun_of_9.md

 4. if the digit larger than 10 sum all the digit again

 ## answer
-any birthday will converge to 9
+any birthday date or any number will converge to 9

 ## example
 ### my birthday is 7th of April.